 “If America is a melting pot, then the 87th Precinct is a crucible.”

 The Empty Hours (87th Precinct series #15)

 First Published: 1962

 Leading players: Steve Carella, Meyer Meyer, Cotton Hawes, Bert Kling, Sam Grossman, Teddy Carella

 There are no mysteries in police work … There is no climatic progression; suspense is for the movies.

-Despite McBain’s disclaimer to the contrary, this book contains different stories all of which offer intriguing storylines, surprise culprits and plenty of humour – the holy trinity in pact of the 87th mysteries.
+Despite McBain’s disclaimer to the contrary, this book contains different stories all of which offer intriguing storylines, surprise culprits and plenty of humour – the holy trinity of the 87th mysteries.
 This 1962 collection is made up of three medium length mysteries (referred to as ‘novelettes’ on the cover of the original hardback) – in my Pan paperback edition they’re about 60 pages each.
 They are The Empty Hours, which was originally published in Ed McBain’s Mystery Book, Storm (both 1960) and J, first published the following year.